arnolddevos/SPublisher/README.md

 A generated site can have an RSS feed and a basic blog, an image feed and slideshow, and analytics support.

+## Deprecated in Favour of Soapbox

+The most useful features of SPublisher have now been migrated to the sbt environment in [Soapbox](https://github.com/arnolddevos/Soapbox). i
+Some things, such as RSS, were dropped.
+Markdown replaces the tomcat notes utility for authoring content.

 ## Recent Changes

 * SPublisher has gained [Markdown] support.
 The [pegdown] markdown parser is a dependency.